brostrend/linux.brostrend.com/index.md

 [AC3L](https://www.brostrend.com/products/ac3l),
 [AC5L](https://www.brostrend.com/products/ac5l),
 [AX1L](https://www.brostrend.com/products/ax1l) and
-[AX4L](https://www.brostrend.com/products/ax4l) BrosTrend WiFi adapters in any of the [supported distributions](supported-distributions).
+[AX4L](https://www.brostrend.com/products/ax4l) BrosTrend Wi-Fi adapters in any of the [supported distributions](supported-distributions).
 All the drivers and the installer are open source (GPL); you may get the code from [here](troubleshooting/source-code).